midonet/orizuru/README.md

 Also you should make sure that all the host fingerprints for the ips are in your .ssh/known_hosts file before you start the installer with multiple hosts.

-Midonet Manager
+MidoNet Manager
 ===============
-If you want to look at Midonet Manager you will need a MEM repo account (you can get one from Midokura) and enable the following environment vars:
+If you want to look at MidoNet Manager you will need a MEM repo account (you can get one from Midokura) and enable the following environment vars:
 ```
 git clone https://github.com/midonet/orizuru.git
 cd orizuru